bp100a/RpiPG/README.rst

 .. _roundSlider: http://roundsliderui.com/

+I'm using Nginx to host the website, which I find far easier to work with than Apache (as in easier to understand configuration).

 **camera:**
 Finding a camera that would work with the gphoto2 software library (and wasn't a $600 DSLR) was a challenge.
 I'm using the GPhoto2/LibGPhoto2 library interfacing a Nikon Coolpix S3300.
 I started with v2.5.17 but turns out there's a "read manifest" call that isn't supported by the S3300 so every picture encountered about 50 secs of timeouts.
-Upgrading to v2.5.20 fixed that, not pictures take about 16 secs each, which is tolerable.
+Upgrading to v2.5.20 fixed that, now pictures take about 16 secs each, which is tolerable.

 I tested about 5 cameras (several I had on hand, and two I purchased on eBay) before I found one that worked.
 The S3300 is compact and has good resolution, and best of all can be powered via the USB cable.
+The downside of the S3300 is that while in PTP mode you can't use the viewfinder or any camera controls to "frame" the image being photographed.

 .. image:: https://raw.githubusercontent.com/bp100a/RpiPG/master/docs/S3300.jpg
    :height: 350